NEO-SH1W4/GITHUB_MASTERY/CONTRIBUTING.md

 ## 📄 Code of Conduct

-This project follows the [Contributor Covenant](https://www.contributor-covenant.org/).
+Please read our [Code of Conduct](./CODE_OF_CONDUCT.md), based on the [Contributor Covenant](https://www.contributor-covenant.org/).
 By participating, you agree to uphold this code.

 ### Our Standards